Milhiem: Lhangeineng

 Long ago there lived a man of the Lupho clan, who married and fathered a lovely daughter called Lhangeineng.
 She was clever and pretty and possessed a quality quite different from her friends.
 Lhangeineng, was believed to be the most beautiful and charming girl.

 One day, a handsome young man saw how beautiful she was and persuaded her that he was none other than the god of water appearing in the form of a man so that he could woo her.

 In his bid to get her, the god of water sent torrential rain over the land, making the Milhiems and their kin run for their lives to Lupho village, sometimes known as Kholmol.
 The rain continued for many days, the water rising up and up to flood the parts of the mountain where the village was.

 As the flood was rising high, the water echoed the name Pho.Pho.Pho...
 Many families sacrificed their daughters to appease the god, but in vain.
 Eventually, Lhangeineng understood that the god of water wanted her, and she realised how much he loved her.
 Seeing the danger her people were in, she resolved to sacrifice herself to the man so that they should not vanish in the flood.
 Thus Lhangeineng sacrificed her life for her people and normal life was restored to the people in Kholmol Village.

 To this day, Milhiems consider a shower of rain as a blessing from Lhangeineng who sacrificed herself for her people.

 Marriage

 Marriage outside the clans was strictly prohibited and monogamous marriage was possible within certain clans and subclans.
 But such taboos are no longer strictly upheld.
 Elopement is known to occur.

 Bride prices are measured in terms of number of Mithum, Gongs shawl and necklaces.

 Religion

 Early practice

 Milhiems were animists who believed in nature and the environment.
 They believed in one supreme god called Pathien.
 They also worshipped a village and household god called Indoi.
 All religious ceremonies were held and supervised by the religious head (priest) called Thiempu, who is next to the chief in the village hierarchy.
 Animal sacrifice was practiced for ceremonies of appeasement and cleansing and for other rituals.

 Economy

-The economy of Milhiem villages is based mainly on agriculture.
+The economy of Milhiem villages is mainly based on agriculture.
 They practice both wetland and Jhum cultivation.
 Many Milhiems are also employed in government and nongovernmental organisations.